sunfounder/euler-kit/docs/source/pyproject/py_rgb.rst

 **How it works?**

-We defined a ``color_set()`` function to let the three primary colors work together.
+To allow the three primary colors to work together, we defined a ``color_set()`` function.

-At present, pixels in computer hardware usually adopt a 24-bit representation method.
-The three primary colors are divided into 8 bits, and the color value range is 0 to 255.
-With 256 possible values for each of the three primary colors (don't forget to count 0!), that 256 x 256 x 256 = 16,777,216 colors can be combined in this way.
+At present, pixels in computer hardware usually use 24-bit representations.
+Each primary color is divided into 8 bits, and the color value range is 0 to 255.
+There are 256 possible combinations of each of the three primary colors (don't forget to count 0! ), so 256 x 256 x 256 = 16,777,216 colors.
-The ``color_set()`` function also follows the 24-bit notation, which makes it easier for us to select the desired color.
+The ``color_set()`` function also uses 24-bit notation, so we can choose a color more easily.

 And since the value range of ``duty_u16()`` is 0~65535 (instead of 0 to 255) when the output signals to RGB LED through PWM, we have defined ``color_to_duty()`` and ``interval_mapping ()`` function to map the color values to the duty values.